w3f/polkadot-wiki/docs/learn-DOT.md

 sidebar_label: DOT
 ---

-## What are DOT?
+## What is DOT?

-DOT is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or ether is the native token of the Ethereum blockchain.
+DOT is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

 The smallest unit of account in a Substrate network (Polkadot, Kusama, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
-You can compare the Planck to satoshis or wei, while the DOT is like a bitcoin or an ether.
-Kusama tokens (KSM) are equal to 1e12 Planck, and Polkadot mainnet DOT are equal to 1e10 Planck.
+You can compare the Planck to Satoshis or Wei, while the DOT is like a bitcoin or an ether.
+Kusama tokens (KSM) are equal to 1e12 Planck, and Polkadot mainnet DOT is equal to 1e10 Planck.

 ### Polkadot